L. Wean currently is "of counsel" to Wean &

 created in October, 2004 by Section 718.50151, Florida Statutes.

-the Orange County Planning and Zoning Commission, serving
+Commissioners to the Orange County Planning and Zoning Commission,

-a two year term as a District One Commissioner on behalf of then
+serving a two year term as a District One Commissioner on

-Orange County Commissioner Teresa Jacobs.
-In October, 2010
+behalf of then Orange County Commissioner Teresa Jacobs.
+In

-he was appointed to Orange County's Development Advisory Board,
+October, 2010 he was appointed to Orange County's Development

-and in January, 2011 to the Orange County Animal Services
+Advisory Board, and in January, 2011 to the Orange County

-Advisory Board, which he chaired for two years, and where
+Animal Services Advisory Board, which he chaired for two years,

-he worked for over four years to have a constructive impact
+and where he worked for over four years to have a constructive

-on the humane treatment of animals.
-He was reappointed to
+impact on the humane treatment of animals.
+He was reappointed

-the Animal Services Advisory Board for a third term in March,
+to the Animal Services Advisory Board for a third term in

-returned to the Orange County Planning and Zoning Commission
+the Orange County Planning and Zoning Commission as the Mayor's

-he was reappointed for consecutive two year terms.
-He is
+he was reappointed for consecutive two year terms, until 2019.

 has received community commendations for his pro bono work